nickcharron/3d_map_builder/README.md

     * Pose file: the pose file should contain all trajectory information.
 We have multiple pose file data formats including json, ply, pcd, and txt.
 For example formats, see: libbeam/beam_mapping/tests/test_data/PosesTests/.
 You can create these file formats using the bag_to_poses_file executable which convert topics from a bag to a pose file, or the poses_to_poses_file executable which converts a pose file to another pose file.

 **Config Params:**
-* **intermediary_map_size**: numer of scans to aggregate into an intermediary map before applying intermediary filters
+* **intermediary_map_size**: number of scans to aggregate into an intermediary map before applying intermediary filters
 * **min_translation_m**: minimum translation in meters to take a new scan for the map
 * **min_rotation_deg**: minimum rotation in degrees to take a new scan for the map (note that we use an or statement between this and min translation to determine if we keep a scan)
 * **combine_sensor_data**: set to true if you want to create a map with all sensor data combined (if you have multiple sensors)